 Figure 2 Abdominal enhanced computed tomography and magnetic resonance imaging + magnetic resonance cholangiopancreatography (enhanced) examination.
 A and B: The initial diagnosis of a cystic solid lesion in the left lobe of the liver with dilatation of the distal intrahepatic bile ducts.
-Cholangiocarpal cystadenoma was ruled out, and an magnetic resonance enhancement examination was recommended; C-E: Presence of cystic and solid lesions in the left hepatic lobe and dilation of the left intrahepatic bile duct, indicative of intraductal papillary neoplasms of the bile duct.
+Cholangiocarpal cystadenoma was ruled out, and a magnetic resonance enhancement examination was recommended; C-E: Presence of cystic and solid lesions in the left hepatic lobe and dilation of the left intrahepatic bile duct, indicative of intraductal papillary neoplasms of the bile duct.